SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 The default login is admin/admin.

-## Installing the SonarQube 9.9 LTS chart
+## Installing the SonarQube 9.9 LTA chart

-The version of the chart for the SonarQube 9.9 LTS is being distributed as the `8.x.x` version of this chart.
+The version of the chart for the SonarQube 9.9 LTA is being distributed as the `8.x.x` version of this chart.

 In order to use it, please set the version constraint `~8`, which is equivalent to `>=8.0.0 && <= 9.0.0`.
 That version parameter **must** be used in every helm related command including `install`, `upgrade`, `template`, and `diff` (don't treat this as an exhaustive list).